-Previously, I shared what I felt when writing on WordPress here.
-I shared that WordPress is no longer the best place for blogging.
-The reason is, it's just too much.
-Too much information, too many features I don't need, and most importantly, too much crapware.
+I previously shared my thoughts on writing with WordPress here.
+I explained why WordPress is no longer the ideal platform for blogging: it’s simply too bloated.
+There is too much information, too many unnecessary features, and, most importantly, too much "crapware."

-They are all good and feel like just enough.
-But again, when it comes to customization, it doesn't feel simple.
-It's way too hard and complex.
+They are all solid options and feel sufficient for basic needs.
+However, when it comes to customization, they still feel unnecessarily difficult and complex.

-I want a good writing experience.
-Think of it like having good control, where I can watch what I write being rendered in real-time.
+I want a seamless writing experience—specifically, a setup where I have full control and can watch my work being rendered in real-time.

 Meet Marked

-Then I found a simple Markdown previewer from Marked.
+Then I discovered a simple Markdown previewer from Marked.

-Wow, this is what I need.
-I just need two panels, where one panel is an editor to type in Markdown, and the other panel provides a live render.
+This was exactly what I needed: a simple two-panel interface where one side is an editor for Markdown and the other provides a live render.

-From this simple idea, I built activeadmin_mitosis_editor.
-In the era of AI, it's not hard to pull an idea from my head.
+Based on this simple idea, I built activeadmin_mitosis_editor.
+In the era of AI, it’s easier than ever to bring a conceptual idea to life.

-ActiveAdmin is just great; the DSL feels right.
-I just needed to integrate the idea into ActiveAdmin as a custom input.
-And there it is, the gem itself is ready to add.
+ActiveAdmin is excellent, and its DSL feels natural.
+I just needed to integrate this concept into ActiveAdmin as a custom input.
+Now, the gem is ready to use.

 form do |f|